Venezuela's Chavez doing well in Cuba: vice president

 Chavez, 58, said in a letter to parliament on Tuesday he was returning to Havana for “hyperbaric oxygenation,” which is used to treat bone decay caused by radiation therapy.
 The president has undergone three cancer operations in Cuba since mid-2011.

-No images were published of his departure from Caracas or of his arrival on the communist-led island, fueling speculation among many Venezuelans about whether the latest twist was normal post-radiation treatment, or a more serious downturn.
+No images were published of his departure from Caracas, nor his arrival on the Communist-led island, fueling speculation among many Venezuelans on whether the latest twist was normal post-radiation treatment, or a more serious downturn.

 “They are carrying out therapies to strengthen his health even more.
 The president is good, he is very good, and he is going to get much better,” Maduro told a meeting with workers that was broadcast live by Venezuelan state TV.